 even as he comforted Dot, whom Becky Phillips, too, had by now befriended.
 It must have hit him all at once what in reality he had known all along, just how little he knew about what it took to run a record company and how this was diverting him from his main

-have continued selling the Joe Hill Louis record (The Phillips 9001/2) for another few months.
-But there never was a second, from Joe or anyone else, and the whole business left such an unpleasant taste that Sam Phillips rarely referred to it in later life,
+may have continued selling the Joe Hill Louis record (It's The Phillips 9001/2) for another few months.
+But there never was a second, from Joe or anyone else, and the whole business left such an unpleasant taste that Sam Phillips rarely referred to it in later

-as anything else.
+conscience as anything else.
 At WREC ''they would say to me, 'How can you even work out there?
 I don't know what you're doing there'.
-I was beginning to shortchange the station, sliding in at the last minute and doing a show that wasn't prepared properly, but they never
+I was beginning to shortchange the station, sliding in at the last minute and doing a show that wasn't prepared properly,

-it was harder. ''Everybody laughed at me.
+Sam Phillips it was harder. ''Everybody laughed at me.
 Of course, they'd try to make it tongue-in-cheek, talking about my recording niggers (and these were some of the greatest haven't been hanging around those niggers today'.
 I mean, they loved me to death.
-I think there

-was even a certain amount of admiration on, their, part that nobody really wanted to admit.
+I think there was even a certain amount of admiration on, their, part that nobody really wanted to admit.
 Nobody can tell me that the white man wasn't little ashamed of how he was treating the black man.
-There was a kind of love on the part of the Southern white person
+There was a kind of love on the part of the Southern

-hurt almost as much to have had his naiveté so badly abused, to have risked his family's security and his own peace of mind for a foolish, unexamined whim, prompted mostly by the desire to vindicate himself not just in the eyes of others but in his
+But it hurt almost as much to have had his naiveté so badly abused, to have risked his family's security and his own peace of mind for a foolish, unexamined whim, prompted mostly by the desire to vindicate himself not just in the eyes of others but

-own.
+in his own.
 Marion Keisker could see the burden of humiliation he carried around with him, at one point he broke out in a terrible case of hives, but he never wavered in his belief in the rightness of what he was doing.
-He never wavered in his firm conviction that
+He never wavered in his firm conviction

-the music he was seeking to record great music, the artists whom he sought out, great artists, as great as any who ever been heard.
+that the music he was seeking to record great music, the artists whom he sought out, great artists, as great as any who ever been heard.
 Where his belief momentarily wavered was in his own ability, whether he had the sheer stamina to carry on the crusade.
-Or the

 SEPTEMBER 4, 1950 MONDAY